8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 A counselor cannot do couples therapy where there’s abuse.
 It’s unethical.
 The abuser/cheater/addict likely has contempt for their partner, not respect.
 They like taking advantage of them.
 They enjoy deceiving them.
 There is no compassion, acceptance, understanding, or feeling OK to disagree.

-The well-meaning but naive therapist ends up being conned by the abuser and siding against the beleaguered spouse.
+The well-meaning but naive therapist ends up being conned by the abuser and siding with the abuser against the beleaguered spouse.

 How do you compromise?
 You cannot compromise with a “taker.”
 Selfish people already have taken every ounce of power, money, and control they can.
 Yet naive therapists pressure the vulnerable wife to give in even more—debasing her further, stripping away her last bit of self-respect, and driving her to despair and depression…possibly suicide.

-Most committed Christians who are mature people didn’t have unrealistic dreams.
+Most mature Christians did not have unrealistic dreams.
 They didn’t expect champagne and roses.
-They expected that marriage would involve give and take.
-They expected ups and downs.
+They expected marriage to involve give and take.
+They expected ups and downs in life.
 They were committed to life’s ups and downs.
 They are not merely “disappointed” or “bored” by their marriage.

 It’s time to take an honest look at your marriage.
 Do you and your spouse struggle in one (or more) of these areas: